- Academic Affairs

 - Cryogenic containers and systems should have pressure-relief mechanisms.

 - Cryogenic containers should be made from materials such as austenitic stainless steels, copper, and certain aluminum alloys that are capable of withstanding extremely low temperatures.

 Use of radioactive materials at the University is strictly controlled.
-Contact the Radiation Safety office (410) 706-7055 if you plan to use radioactive materials.
+Contact the Radiation Safety office at 410-706-7055 if you plan to use radioactive materials.
 See the Radiation Safety website for more information on the use of radioactive material at the University.

-Please refer to the University's policies on the use of Biological Materials in the laboratories.
-Contact the Biosafety Office at (410) 706-7055 if you plan to use human tissues, blood or other bodily fluids, or cells; recombinant DNA, or infectious materials.
+Please refer to the University's policies on the use of biological materials in the laboratories.
+Contact the Biosafety Office at 410-706-7055 if you plan to use human tissue, blood, or other bodily fluids, or cells; recombinant DNA, or infectious materials.
 See Biosafety for more information.

 Releases of hazardous substances that pose a significant threat to health and safety or that, by their very nature, require an emergency response regardless of the circumstances surrounding the release or the mitigating factors are emergency situations.
 The following definitions designate emergency situations:

 - The situation is unclear to the person causing or discovering the spill.

 - The release requires evacuation of persons.